 If you are not already registered, you will need to register to vote before an absentee ballot can be sent to you.

 An absent elector is any otherwise qualified elector who for any reason is unable or unwilling to appear at the polling place in his or her ward.
 Any otherwise qualified elector who changes residence within Wisconsin by moving to a different ward or municipality later than 10 days prior to an election may vote an absentee ballot in the ward or municipality where he or she was qualified to vote before moving.

 Unless voting in person in the Clerk's Office, absentee ballots can be mailed, faxed, or e-mailed to voters.

 - By Mail, Fax, or Email - Absentee ballot applications are accepted until the Thursday prior to the election at 5 p.m.

-- For the April 2, 2019, Spring Election, the deadline is March 28, 2019, at 5:00 p.m.
+- For the February 18, Spring Primary, the deadline is February 13, 2020, at 5:00 p.m.
 Any requests for ballots to be mailed should allow enough time for mail transit.
 A ballot can only leave City Hall if it is being mailed; you cannot take a blank ballot with you.